CS4310-CodeG/FreeNOS/README.md

 The "operator new" and "operator new[]" functions are used for dynamic memory allocation in C++.

 `lib/liballoc/Allocator.cpp`: This C++ code implements an Allocator for dynamic memory allocation, which offers functions for allocating and releasing memory blocks.
 Derived classes must implement the allocate function, which allocates memory.
 The release function frees memory, while the aligned function returns an address that's aligned to a specified boundary.

+"Description of the Allocator.cpp file."
+ChatGPT, 5 May 2023.

 <br />
 Advantages: